bwhli/MetrICX/README.md

 <h1><strong>Core Features</strong></h1>

+MetrICX allows you to track and view your own staking data, vote allocation, current i_Score, projected returns, and other information all from your mobile phone.
+Meanwhile, future releases will include additional features such as push notifications regarding P-Rep productivity, I_Score availability, and P-Rep announcements.

+While much of this data is readily available through the ICONex Chrome extension, accessing it requires logging in either via your computer or with cold storage.
+MetrICX allows you to view this data without requiring any such login.

 Simply input your public wallet address into MetrICX, and you'll be able to view:

  **Available Balance** - The total amount of liquid ICX held in your wallet at that moment.
 This figure does not include currently-staked ICX, as it is not liquid.